wsnrfidev/discord-tools/README.md

 For a tutorial on making bot tokens and webhooks, you can see it on YouTube, it's very easy

+This project is open source for educational and fun purposes only, you can edit, add features, and improve this project.

 # Preview